-- To add an additional rinse, push in the Cycle Control Knob and turn clockwise to RINSE, as illustrated. - Pull out the Cycle Control Knob.
+- 1. To add an additional rinse, push in the Cycle Control Knob and turn clockwise to any of the dots, as illustrated. - 2.
+Pull out the Cycle Control Knob.
 The washer fills to selected load size, agitates, drains, and spins.

-Using drain and spin
+Using Drain and Spin